pnearing/bluetoothScreenLock/README.md

 - Some phones randomize MAC addresses per advertising; if RSSI doesn’t appear, try pairing the device or ensure it advertises while screen is on.
 - AppIndicator package name varies by distro.
 If `gir1.2-appindicator3-0.1` isn’t available, install `gir1.2-ayatanaappindicator3-0.1`.
 - No sudo required; Bleak uses BlueZ over D-Bus.
 - Security: prefer MAC matching.
 Name-only mode is for convenience and is explicitly surfaced in the UI as a warning.

+Additional notes:
+- DBus operations use finite default timeouts to avoid indefinite hangs if a service stalls (e.g., 3s call timeout).
+This keeps the UI responsive.
+- Autostart start-delay wrapper uses absolute binaries (`/bin/sh`, `/bin/sleep`, resolved `base64`) to avoid PATH ambiguity at login.
+Falls back gracefully if unavailable.

 ## How it works (overview)